Haworthia marumiana Uitewaal

 Haworthia arachnoidea var. marumiana

-Haworthia marumiana is a small, stemless succulent that readily forms clumps of rosettes of soft olive-green leaves turning purple in full sun.
+Haworthia marumiana is a small stemless succulent that readily forms clumps of rosettes of soft olive-green leaves turning purple in full sun.
 The rosettes grow up to 3 inches (7.5 cm) in diameter.
-Leaves are ovate-lanceolate, almost erect, up to 0.8 inches (2 cm) long, and with little teeth along margins and keel.
-The flowers are small, whitish-green, and appear from spring to summer.
+Leaves are ovate-lanceolate, almost erect, up to 0.8 inches (2 cm) long, and have little teeth along the margins and keel.
+Flowers are small, whitish-green, and appear from spring to summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these decorative, little plants can be grown in interesting containers such as teacups and even small baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.